grodowski/CarND-Behavioral-Cloning-P3/writeup.md

 | ![rcam][image5] | Right Camera (steering-epsilon) | `-0.24` |

-After the collection process, I had 6439 sample images, which makes up a total of 25756 samples after augmentation.
 The final preprocessing step before training was a simple pruning algorithm to improve the distribution of steering values. (model.py lines 40-59)

 Steering Angle Histogram Before/After Pruning

 ![hist_before][image10]

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+After the collection and preprocessing, I had **13440** sample images, which I finally randomly shuffled and put 20% of the data into a validation set.
 I used this training data for training the model, while the validation set helped determine if the model was over or under fitting.

 The below training/validation loss graph represents the best results I obtained after training for 5 epochs.